tabler/tabler-icons/readme.md

 ### Inline HTML

-You can paste the content of the icon file into the HTML code and it will be displayed on the page.
+You can paste the content of the icon file into your HTML code to display it on the page.

 ```html
 <a href="">